 Modern clean energy systems are software-driven.
 We teach students how AI and data analytics are used in energy management, predictive maintenance, and grid optimization, skills that elevate technicians into higher-value roles.

 Training without employment is a broken promise.
-The internship pipeline connects trained youth directly to real work on tribal clean energy projects.
+The internship pipeline connects trained youth directly to real work on Indigenous clean energy projects.
 These are paid positions with defined pathways to permanent employment.
 Every internship is structured to build both skills and professional networks that support long-term career growth.

 Every internship has a defined career pathway.
 Interns know from day one what skills and milestones lead to a permanent role.
-Tribal energy departments and contractors commit to hiring goals as part of the program.
+Indigenous energy departments and contractors commit to hiring goals as part of the program.

 Post-internship support includes resume building, interview preparation, and direct introductions to employers in the clean energy sector.
 We track placement outcomes and follow up at 6 and 12 months to ensure long-term success.

-Tribal clean energy projects are most successful when managed by people who understand the community, the governance, and the land.
+Indigenous clean energy projects are most successful when managed by people who understand the community, the governance, and the land.
 Investing in youth is investing in long-term energy independence.

 Solar installations have 25-to-30-year lifespans and require ongoing operations and maintenance.
 EV charging networks expand every year.
 These are not temporary construction jobs.
 They are long-term careers that provide stability and growth for workers and their families.

-Youth who build careers in their communities become the next generation of tribal leaders.
+Youth who build careers in their communities become the next generation of Indigenous leaders.
 They bring technical knowledge to council decisions, strengthen institutional capacity, and model possibility for the generation behind them.
 Workforce development is governance development.

 Start the Conversation